Home / Adventure holidays / My perfect Jamaica holiday: beaches, boats and beauty

-My idea of a perfect Jamaica holiday was sunbathing on a beach drinking rum cocktails.
-Instead, I’d somehow agreed to a trying out zip-lining for the very first time.
-I took a deep breath and ran, like a cartoon character, right off the edge.
-It was as terrifying and exhilarating as I’d hoped.
 Landing turned out to be even more scary than taking off.
 Where were the brakes?
 In my panicked attempt to stop, I flung out out a hand ahead of the fast-moving metal clip connecting me to the wire.
 By pure luck, my thick glove got shredded, rather than my hand.
 Now where was that drink?

-It was my first holiday in Jamaica and the trip turned out to be more action-packed than I’d expected.
 While there were inviting picture-perfect golden sandy beaches, a sparkling blue ocean and towering palm trees – we had a schedule to stick to.
-So hold onto your cocktails – here’s what to do in Jamaica when you haven’t got a lot of time to to do it in….
+So hold onto your cocktails – here’s a list of X great things to do in Jamaica when you haven’t got a lot of time to to do it in….

 Rafting down the Martha Brae River

-Being punted down the Martha Brae river was one of the highlights of an amazing trip.
-For about an hour there was nothing to do but relax and enjoy drifting along the calm sun-dappled waters.
 On the banks are the occasional stall selling anything from clothes and ornaments to towels and marijuana or you can just lie back and let your guide lead you downstream towards a cooling beer.
 This was a definite highlight of my visit.

 Climbing the Mayfield Waterfalls

-There’s looking at waterfalls – and then there’s being IN the waterfalls.
-The falls at Mayfield consist of 21 separate mini-waterfalls and you actually wade, climb and swim up the middle of the river and up through the falls.
-As you are going to be totally immersed in the water, you leave everything which isn’t waterproof behind (there are lockers for that purpose), cross a bamboo bridge into the forest and then spend an enjoyable few hours getting extremely wet.
 The sunlight criss-crossing the river through the canopy of trees overhead makes for a beautiful photograph (if anyone is prepared to risk their camera or phone) and afterwards you can tuck into a drink and some fried chicken back at base while your clothes and shoes (and you!) dry out in the sun.

 Cliff-diving at Rick’s Cafe

-The clifftop Rick’s Cafe in Negril is a national landmark where hundreds of people congregate for the great view, bucket of beers, dancing – there’s usually a live band playing Bob Marley (who else?) – and a spot of cliff-diving.
-Yes, that’s right… Those who like a little risk with their drinking can chose to leap off a succession of jumping-off points (the highest is a vertigo-inducing 35 metres) or local kids will dive for you for a fee.
 The other side of the bar offers great views of the setting sun every night – it’s selfie heaven here – and the whole thing has a very apres-ski vibe.
 Arriving by boat isn’t a must but it certainly adds a certain class to proceedings.

-Sailing and snorkeling in Jamaica’s clear waters
+Sailing and snorkelling in Jamaica’s clear waters

 Talking of boats… there’s no quicker way to feel like you’re on holiday than by getting on board and heading off into the open waves.
 A well-stocked bar of chilled beers (including Jamaica’s very own Red Stripe) and bottles of local rum only adds to the fun.